64-bithuman/Rpi-gpio/README.md

 # IOcontrol v1.0
-This version supports reading bit values from GPIO pins and changing the state of GPIO pins (ON to OFF).
+This version supports reading bit values from GPIO pins and changing the state of GPIO pins (ON to OFF) but more functionality will be added in future releases.
 There are 5 available commands.
 Each of their functions are described below.

 ***
 1. "config n p" : This command configures the gpio number n to either 'in' (input) or 'out' (output) as indicated by p.